walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-compose/README.md

 Settings → Signing key shows the storage policy, observed key protection, key origin, signing approval, and key backup status.
 The Technical details page shows the wallet DID, key ID, and public key (JWK), with copy controls.
 Nearby sharing groups sharing approval, connection methods, and reader authentication.
 Reader-trust imports are reviewed before saving; resets and removals require confirmation.
 The Digital Credentials API page controls the additional wallet review, while Lock wallet and Reset wallet remain on the Settings root.
 To replace a key or its signing policy, use Reset wallet and repeat setup; this removes local credentials, which must be issued again.

+The web demo uses account sign-in instead of a local PIN.
+Its Settings root retains Technical details, Sign out, and Reset wallet; device-only signing and sharing controls are hidden.

 ## Local wallet data